InstaPy/InstaPy/README.md

 ```python
 session.set_relationship_bounds (enabled=True, potency_ratio=-1.44, delimit_by_numbers=True, max_followers=52639, max_following=None, min_followers=None, min_following=2240)
 ```

-### Skipping user for number of posts boundaries, private account, no profile picture, business account
+### Interactions based on the number of posts a user has
 #### This is used to check number of posts of a user and skip if they aren't in the boundaries provided
 ```python
 session.set_relationship_bounds(min_posts=10,
                                  max_posts=1000)